samlinux/hlf-c01/src/ch01-00-00-getting-started.md

 # Getting Started
-Let's start your Fabric journey!
-There’s a lot to learn, but every journey starts somewhere.
-In this chapter, we’ll discuss:
+Let us start your Fabric journey!
+There is a lot to learn, but every journey starts at the beginning.
+In this chapter, we will discuss:

-* Installing Hyperledger Fabric
-* Installing our dev-network
+* The installation process of Hyperledger Fabric and our predefined development network.
+The development network builds on the official test-network and has been optimized accordingly for the purpose of this course.
+* The official test-network and how we can use it.
+* The predefined dev-network and how we can use it.
-* Writing a program that stores and quieres Hello, world! into the blockchain
+* How to write a first chaincode that stores and quieres **Hello, world!**.

 [Index](./index.md)